 The main function is now streamlined to only interact with a message queue service:

 Each step in the process is now decoupled, having asynchronous messages as the means to make the system work cohesively.

 Messages are further consumed by each step of the process independently.
 The “Set aside stock” for example, would pull pending messages from the queue and reserve products in the database.

 Having each step working independently improves resource utilization and reduces costs by cutting down idle I/O time.
 It is also easier now to handle retries in case anything fails.
 When a failure occurs within one step of the process, the other functions will not be impacted.

-Another benefit is being able to replace of modify one service without having to touch others.
+Another benefit is being able to replace of modifying one service without having to touch others.
 Consider the system was only sending a confirmation e-mail to the customer.
 Now, sending an SMS message becomes a requirement.
-In the tightly coupled architecture, it would be harded to introduce any changes independently.
+In the tightly coupled architecture, it would be hard to introduce any changes independently.
 With an asynchronous messaging architecture, we only need to add one message consumer.

-Lastly, ensuring scalability and reliability of a decoupled architecture is much easier.
+Lastly, ensuring the scalability and reliability of a decoupled architecture is much easier.
 Consider Service A publishes a message for Service B to get a task done.
-In case Service B relies on a database, for instance, that poses scalability difficulties, Service A can still scale up without a problem.
+In the case of Service B relying on a database, for instance, that poses scalability difficulties, Service A can still scale up without a problem.
 Messages may start to pile up for some time, but Service B will eventually catch up.